uday-rana/codeshift/README.md

 ## Features

 - Accepts multiple input files
-- Evaluates source files individually (Does not support shared context)
+- Can output to specified file
 - Streams responses to `stdout`
+- Evaluates source files individually (Does not support shared context... yet)

 ## Installation